cruzgodar/cruzgodar.github.io/docs/page-structure.md

 on_page_load();
 ```

-The `if` statement makes every page function as an entry point, since `current_url` will only be defined if `main.js` has been loaded.
-The call to `on_page_load()` triggers a large amount of functions, and is covered in [the doc on navigation]().
+The `if` statement makes every page function as an entry point (see [the doc on navigation]()), since `current_url` will only be defined if `main.js` has been loaded.
+The call to `on_page_load()` triggers a large amount of functions, and is also covered in [the navigation doc]().
 The block in the middle sets the page settings, which tell the JS how to properly render the page.
 Every field is required an every page.

 - `title`: the title of the page.
 In particular, sets the text that appears on the tab in the browser.